-Careful study the projects of high achievers and read the pattern of their growth.
-Learn from their success story how you can handle promotion and branding for your personal business.
+Careful study of the projects of high achievers and read the pattern of their growth.
+Learn from their success story and how you can handle promotion and branding for your personal business.
 Hey, don’t forget to update your LinkedIn profile for all your new steps and skills.

 LinkedIn can become a strong source of new clients.
 Remember to fill the description area of every new job with the keyword – SEO – sensitive professional role and a short description of your role in each new copywriting job.
 The responsibilities give a clear message about what you can do for your potential clients.

-Keep a Journal with all Contracts
+Keep a Journal with all your Contracts

 Keep a clear journal with all your contracts, deadlines, payments, delivery, and reminders.
-In the beginning, it may look empty but after six months you may need help to handle the workload while following up the deadlines.
+In the beginning, it may look empty but after six months you may need help to handle the workload while following up on the deadlines.
 Write down all the important information for each project.